Pain: You have a choice

 Research your options.
 A University of Vermont Medical School Study in May of 1992, resulted with 81% of the breech babies with the hypnosis turning spontaneously from breech to vertex presentation as opposed to only 26% babies who turned spontaneously without hypnosis.
 Call to find out if hypnosis can help you.

+If you are nervous or worried then your mind will prohibit your body from getting pregnant.
 Calm your mind and relax your body so that you become more receptive to being fertile.
 Release any limiting self beliefs and fears that you may be feeling.

 Unfortunately, children don’t come with instruction manuals and most of us are parenting from our own messy, busy lives.
 We take the stuff we think our parents did that worked, pour in a little magazine article guidance, and maybe even adopt a strategy we saw some other parent using in the waiting room at the pediatrician’s office.
 Then we have to wait years to see if we “did it right.”
 Sure, we can get a sense of their manners along the way, but we know that they’ll probably make mistakes—like most of us did.
 The ultimate judgment of parenting comes down to how they’ll make it through the tough times.
 It’s a perpetual wait to find out if our kids will make friends, do well in school, graduate, go to college, get a good job, find someone to share life with, raise kids of their own, keep their relationship going … and suddenly, we are old ourselves, having become mostly exhausted from riding along on our children’s roller coasters through life.
 Read the article: Raising Emotionally Strong Children in Natural Awakenings